gerarddvb/Homebridge-on-RaspberryPi/README.md

 After all the accessories/devices are configured and tested, it is time to make it run at boot.

-Make sure everything is tested thoroughly, because editing the config.json isn't easy after this point.
-Editing will probably break your Raspberry setup, making you start over.

 The config.json used by the deamon will be located at /var/homebridge/
 ```
 useradd --system homebridge